This post may contain affiliate links. Please see my disclosure policy for details.

-Nepal Elephant Walk in Sauraha is a start up that is trying to turn tourists away from riding the elephants and provide a tour where you can walk alongside them.
+Nepal Elephant Walk in Sauraha is a start-up that is trying to turn tourists away from riding the elephants and provide a tour where you can walk alongside them.

-This option still gives you the chance to meet a beautiful Asian elephant but give Ellie a well-needed break.
+This option still gives you the chance to meet a beautiful Asian elephant but gives Ellie a well-needed break.
 The prices are reasonable at 2000 NPR ($20) and you can book in Acoustica bar in the Sauraha town.

 I’m not sponsored by them and I didn’t go on the tour myself.
-This post also isn’t a clickbait about setting up a sale for the company.
-But, I just saw the flyer, read the information and spoke to some of the guys advertising it and thought it was a great idea.
+This post also isn’t clickbait about setting up a sale for the company.
+But, I just saw the flyer, read the information, and spoke to some of the guys advertising it and thought it was a great idea.